arafaysaleem/ez_tickets_backend/README.md

 # Make it your own
 rm -rf .git && git init

-# Copy example.env and create your own .env file in configs folder
+# Copy example.env and create your own .env file in envs folder
-cp .env.example configs/.env
+cp .env.example envs/.env

-# Move into the configs dir
+# Move into the envs dir
-cd configs
+cd envs

 # Edit .env file and add your mysql username, password and db name, host,
 # port, jwt_secret, sendgrid api key and sender email